Pseudoparticle vertex solver for quantum impurity models: Model and Pseudo-particles

 \section{Model and Pseudo-particles}

 We consider a general impurity model whose Hamiltonian can be expressed as

-where $d^{}_{a}$ ($d^{\dagger}_{a}$) is the annihilation (creation) operator of the impurity fermion with flavor $a$, $c^{}_{ka}$ ($c^{\dagger}_{ka}$) is the annihilation (creation) operator of the bath degree of freedom with index $k$ and flavor $a$. $F_\alpha$ denotes an operator composed of $d^{\dagger}_{a}$ and $d^{}_{a}$ which depends on the specific model, and $V^k_{\alpha a}$ the hybridization amplitude.
+where $d^{}_{a}$ ($d^{\dagger}_{a}$) is the annihilation (creation) operator of the impurity fermion with flavor $a$, and $c^{}_{ka}$ ($c^{\dagger}_{ka}$) is the annihilation (creation) operator of the bath degree of freedom with index $k$ and flavor $a$. $F_\alpha$ denotes an operator composed of $d^{\dagger}_{a}$ and $d^{}_{a}$ which depends on the specific model, and $V^k_{\alpha a}$ the hybridization amplitude.
 For example, this general form of the impurity model includes the (multi-orbital) Anderson model with fermionic bath degrees of freedom and, with a truncation to two states (or in the $U\rightarrow \infty$ limit) also the spin-boson model with a bosonic bath.
 For the Anderson impurity model, the operator $F^{\dagger}_{\alpha=a}$ is the single fermion operator $d^{\dagger}_a$ and the bath degrees of freedom are fermions, while in the case of the spin-boson model, $F_1$ represents one component of the Pauli spin operator, e.g. $\sum_{ab}d^{\dagger}_{a}\sigma^x_{ab}d^{}_{b}$, and the bath degrees of freedom are bosons.

 We next introduce a pseudo-particle (PP) representation for the diagrammatic treatment of the impurity problem.
 For the (many-particle) state $|m\rangle$ in the impurity Hilbert space, we introduce the pseudo-particle operator $a^{(\dagger)}_{m}$ which connects the pseudo-particle vacuum state $|0\rangle$ to $|m\rangle$ via $|m\rangle = a^{\dagger}_{m}|0\rangle$.
-In the pseudo-particle representation, the physical local Hilbert space becomes a subspace of the full Fock space generated by the PP operators, satisfying the constraint
+Conventionally, depending on the number of impurity fermions in the state $|m\rangle$, the corresponding pseudo-particle is defined as a boson (even number of fermions) or a fermion (odd number of fermions).\cite{Barnes1976,Coleman1984,Eckstein2010a} In the pseudo-particle representation, the physical local Hilbert space becomes a subspace of the full Fock space generated by the PP operators, satisfying the constraint

 where $\mathcal{Q}$ is the total pseudo-particle number.
 Within the $\mathcal{Q}=1$ subspace, all operators acting on impurity states can be represented via their matrix elements as quadratic operators in the pseudo-particles.
-For example the general impurity operator can now be expressed as
+For example a general impurity operator can now be expressed as

 with $v^\alpha_{mn} = \langle m|F_\alpha|n\rangle$.

 After integrating out the bath degrees of freedom, the impurity effective action can be written as

 with the pseudo-particle representations